FREQUENTLY ASKED QUESTIONS

 WHO ARE SUZUKI TEACHERS?

-They are trained musicians registered to teach the Suzuki Method who enjoy working with children.
+They are trained musicians certified to teach the Suzuki Method who enjoy educating children.

 WHAT ARE "GROUP CLASSES"?

 Group classes are composed of children at roughly similar skill levels who play together to polish their common repertoire.
 The classes offer frequent, low-pressure opportunities to play for others.
-They also add a social dimension to music study.
+They also add an important social dimension to music study.